shift0x/vwap-dynamic-fee-hook/README.md

 ## 3. Setup the prover
 The prover is responsible for processing transaction logs, aggregating volume amounts and creating the proof to submit to brevis.

-run the following command from `/prover`
+The following commands should be run from `/prover`

 To install the prover on a linux server and run with systemd: